Created to provide every Utah student with the opportunity to build the computer science skills needed for the future

 Fund Governance

-The Silicon Slopes Computer Science Fund Committee ("Committee") is the grantmaking arm of the Silicon Slopes Computer Science Fund.
-Committee members determine the grant priorities, prepare Requests for Proposals, and review applications for funding.
-The Committee is responsible for recommending grant distributions and ensuring the collection and analysis of impact data from funded projects.
+The Silicon Slopes Computer Science Fund Committee (“the Committee”) serves as the grantmaking arm of the Silicon Slopes Computer Science Fund.
+Committee members set grant priorities, help design requests for proposals, review applications, and recommend grant distributions.
+They also review impact data from funded projects that is collected to analyze and inform future grantmaking.

 Committee members: